 The Company established a Senior Executive Stock Option Plan in 1987 ("Senior ESOP") for the President or Chairman of the Board of Directors of the Company or of any subsidiary of the Company which produces gross sales for two consecutive fiscal years in excess of \$30,000,000.
 The Senior ESOP provides that eligible employees may be granted options to purchase shares of the Common Stock of the Company, exercisable after one year of continuous employment from date of grant.
-The option price must be at least fair market value on the date of grant of the option.
+The option price must be at least equal to the fair market value of the Company's common stock on the date of grant of the option.
 The Stock Option Committee administers the Senior ESOP and has the discretion to determine which eligible employees shall be granted stock options and the number of shares subject to such options.
 General Franklin and Mr. Bloch have received grants of options under this plan.